amethystlilac/PlumbBuddy-Pages/src/pages/text-guides/enthusiast-features.md

 Have you found a mod that's perfect, but not available in your language?
 Maybe you know *enough* to get by, but would prefer that you could read it in game without effort. *Maybe* you even want to translate it and share it, but have no idea where to start.

 Parlay is an easy way to translate almost any mod into the language of your choice.
 As you translate, it creates a translation file in your mods folder that you can use yourself, share with others, or share with the mod creator.

+While not its purpose, it can also be used to customize the existing strings of a mod to your preference, by creating an override file to change just the text.

 ![image](/img/PB-ParlayTyping.png "The Parlay tab, with a mod translation from in progress")